validatedpatterns/docs/devsecops/devel-cluster.md

 ![import-cluster](/images/import-cluster.png "Select Import cluster")

 On the "Import an existing cluster" page, enter the cluster name and choose Kubeconfig as the "import mode".
-Add the tag `clustergroup=devel` Press import.
+Add the tag `clusterGroup=devel` Press import.
 Done.

 ![import-with-kubeconfig](/images/devsecops/import-devel-cluster.png "Import using kubeconfig")